Women and religion: Hinduism

 Hinduism, has a strong presence of the divine feminine among major world religions, from ancient times to the present.
-Goddesses are viewed as central in Hindu traditions, such as Shaktism and Saivism and are highly venerated.
+Goddesses are present in Hindu traditions, such as Shaktism and Saivism and are highly venerated.
 For example, Kali Ma (Dark Mother) "is the Hindu goddess of creation, preservation, and goddess of destruction."
 Her power included the origin of all creation's life, as well as the end of life.
 Due to her control over life and death, Kali was seen as a goddess who should be loved as well as feared.

 Another important female figure is Shakti or Adishakti or Adiparashakti, the divine feminine - a goddess that embodies the energy of the universe, "often appearing to destroy demonic forces and restore balance".
 Because Shakti is a universal force, she embodies all the gods in Hinduism and is worshiped as the "mother goddess".
 In Hindu lore, the Goddess is referred as Devi or Devi Ma, meaning Mother Goddess.
 The Goddess is considered as the progenitor, sustainer and ultimately, the destroyer of the universe.
 She is worshipped as Durga - the warrior Goddess, Kali - the Goddess of time and death and regeneration, Lalita Tripurasundari - the divine lady of All Worlds and as Bhuvaneshwari, the Goddess of the Universe.
 The Goddess is worshipped in many forms as Lakshmi, the Goddess of wealth, fortune and prosperity and as Saraswati, the Goddess of knowledge, arts, education and learning.

 Throughout history, Hindu women have held public religious positions as practitioners and conductors of Vedic Rituals.
 Hindu society has seen many female rulers, such as Rudramadevi, Rani Abbakka, Rani Durgavati, Rani Ahilyabai Holkar, Rani Chennamma of Keladi, women saints, such as Andal, philosophers, such as Maitreyi, and religious reformers.

 Devdutt Pattnaik asserts that "Hindu mythology reveals that patriarchy, the idea that men are superior to women, was invented", a societal shift in power occurred between men and women, sometimes to the point where a woman was in a subordinated position to a male.
 On the other side, matriarchal theology is quite prevalent in Sanskritic traditions and village Hinduism relating to the worship of Shakti, and there are numerous Hindu communities that are matriarchal.
-Where there has been societal inequality, reformers and feminists have utilized Hinduism's texts to reorient the social status of women to provide them with equal opportunities, and modern Hindu society has witnessed an upsurge in women taking up leadership roles in many contemporary institutions.